Withdrawn Canadian banknotes

 Banknotes that are no longer in issue in Canada, and are being removed from circulation, are said to be "withdrawn from circulation".

 Current issues

 The Bank of Canada, Canada's sole issuer of bank notes, currently issues five different denominations ($5, $10, $20, $50 and $100).
 Smaller denominations have been replaced by coins, and larger ones are felt to be no longer required in an era of electronic transmission of most large transactions.
-Despite competition from some more valuable foreign notes (most notably, the 500 euro banknote), there are no plans to re-issue Canadian banknotes larger than $100.
+There are no plans to re-issue Canadian banknotes larger than $100.

 Defunct currency

 Notes issued by these former issuing authorities are considered to be withdrawn from circulation: